admin-shell-io/aas-test-engines/README.md

 aas_test_engines check_server http://my-server.com/api/v3.0 https://admin-shell.io/aas/API/3/0/AssetAdministrationShellRepositoryServiceSpecification/SSP-002 --output html > result.html
 ```

-### Handling Authorization
+### Handling Authentication
-In case your server applies some authorization mechanism for security, you need to pass credentials to the Test Engines.
+In case your server applies some authentication mechanism for security, you need to pass credentials to the Test Engines.
 You can use the `--header` option to do so by providing credentials within header fields:

 <!-- no-check -->